At the heart of the Academy is a diverse series of Interest Groups.

 Discusses the articles in the Perspective section of the Sunday Tampa Bay Times.
 These articles range from ultra-liberal to ultra-conservative.
 The open discussion allows attendees to present their own “perspective” to the subject.
 Guest speakers are brought in occasionally when appropriate.

 Discussing Differences On Line

 Explores on-line the issues of unity and diversity within the U.S. and the world at large.
 Culture, language, age, religion, gender, sexuality and diversity itself are examined.
-Participants also have online ongoing discussions on scheduled topics.
 Participants are especially encouraged to contribute from personal experience and to collect challenging new topics and source materials.
 We encourage and appreciate diverse contributions.

 Entrepreneurship and Community Development Group

 Composed of members with professional backgrounds who are interested in understanding and contributing to the creation and growth of new business enterprises in the Tampa Bay region and helping local community organizations reach economic, managerial and social sustainability.

 A weekly interactive discussion of prominent international, political and social issues in the context of America’s interests.